Charles R. Enicks

 Vice President of Adult Patient Care Services

-Perry joined MCG Health, Inc. in 1994 as Nurse Manager of the Cardiac Care Unit.
+Perry joined the health system in 1994 as Nurse Manager of the Cardiac Care Unit.
 Since that time, she served as Nurse Manger of the Cardiology Service Line and, most recently, as Director of Ambulatory Patient Care Services.
 Previously, Perry was a Nurse Manager at the Medical University of South Carolina.

 She earned an associate degree in Nursing from Augusta State University and B.S. and M.S. degrees in Nursing from the Medical University of South Carolina.